 Buckler’s Hard

-Children will enjoy a picnic by the quay, a visit to a shipbuilders house, donkeys and a play area on this walk.
+Children will enjoy a picnic by the quay, a visit to a shipbuilders house, donkeys, a river cruise and a play area on this walk.

 The Basics